apollo

 Disease/Condition Glossary

 Tobacco (nicotine) addiction: Smoking or chewing tobacco is both a psychological habit and physical dependence.
-Tobacco contains a chemical called 'nicotine' which is short-lived but highly addictive, and its regular usage can make a person crave it.
-Breathing or chewing tobacco provides a rush of adrenaline in the bloodstream, and it also triggers dopamine that is associated with the pleasure and reward centre of the brain.
-Regular nicotine consumption is hazardous for health and puts a person at high risk of lung and heart diseases.
+Tobacco contains a chemical called 'nicotine', which is short-lived but highly addictive, and its regular usage can make a person crave it.
+Breathing or chewing tobacco provides a rush of adrenaline in the bloodstream and also triggers dopamine, which is associated with the brain's pleasure and reward centre.
+Regular nicotine consumption is hazardous to health and puts a person at high risk of lung and heart diseases.
 However, quitting nicotine is not an easy task.
 It causes withdrawal symptoms in the body, including irritability, frustration, anger, anxiety, difficulty concentrating, increased appetite, restlessness, depressed mood and insomnia (sleeplessness or lack of sleep).

 FAQs